WRITE ANYWAY

 After I wrote a post I’d call my mom and ask, “Did you read it?”
 And she’d say “Yeah!
 You’re funny!” and I’d smile and feel satisfied, thinking, “Cool.
 My mom thinks I’m funny.”

-And I’d write again.
+Then I’d write again.

-I finally found a way to make my Master’s degree in English worth something.
+I finally found a way to make my master’s degree in English worth something.
 Sort of.

 When I started, I had a clear purpose, direction, and reason for writing: I wanted to know if other mothers felt like I did.
 I could not find anybody writing or saying what I saw, felt, lived.
 So I decided I was going to write the truth of my existence – however raw, ugly, embarrassing, contradictory or weird that may be – simply to determine if the rest of the parenting world was crazy or I was.